istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/_index.md

 We continue to invest in making Istio the best way to understand your distributed applications.
-Telemetry v2 now reports metrics for raw TCP connections, and we’ve enhanced the support for gRPC workloads by adding response status codes in telemetry and logs.
+Telemetry v2 now reports metrics for raw TCP connections (in addition to HTTP), and we’ve enhanced the support for gRPC workloads by adding response status codes in telemetry and logs.

 The new telemetry system cuts latency in half - 90th percentile latency has been reduced from 7ms to 3.3 ms. Not only that, but the elimination of Mixer has